elixir-berlin/pacman/README.md

  * animate pacman eating (mouth opens and closes)

 ## Questions.

+Some questions and thoughts to get you started.

 1. How do we represent the grid?
 2. How do we indicate where pacman is?